Equality Duty

 Protected characteristics – Age and Sex

-- The average age of the workforce has fallen over the last year to 46, although the male workforce continues to average 2-3 years older than the female workforce
+- The average age of the workforce has remained consistent over the last year at 46.7, although the male workforce continues to average 2-3 years older than the female workforce.

 Protected characteristics – Disability and Religion